yaolifeng0629/react.dev/src/content/reference/react/memo.md

 ---

-### Updating a memoized component using a context {/*updating-a-memoized-component-using-a-context*/}
+### Updating a memorized component using a context {/*updating-a-memorized-component-using-a-context*/}

-Even when a component is memoized, it will still re-render when a context that it's using changes.
+Even when a component is memorized, it will still re-render when a context that it's using changes.
 Memoization only has to do with props that are passed to the component from its parent.

 <Sandpack>